cpjobling/eglm03-textbook/_build/07/6/gensolution.md

   url: /07/5/systransf
   title: 'Transformation of States and System Diagonalization'
 next_page:
-  url: /01/mattf
+  url: /08/index
-  title: 'Appendix A Defining Transfer Functions in MATLAB'
+  title: 'State Space Control'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---